 Dinner in the White House

-Before you can do that, however, you have to convince yourself that your dreams actually
+Before you can do that, however, you have to convince yourself that your dreams actually are attainable.

 In 1985, while I was still in my 20s, I was invited to the White House for dinner with president Ronald Reagan, a former actor who had succeeded in confounding all expectations by becoming the most powerful man in the world.